Workflow actions: Reading and modifying data

 Sequential execution Actions run in order from top to bottom Create row → Send email → Update status

-Sample data Test data generated for workflow building Test creates a row, then use that row’s ID in update action
+Sample data Test data generated for workflow building Test creates a row, then uses that row’s ID in the update action

 Dependencies Actions require previous nodes to be tested first Can’t configure “Update row” until “Create row” is tested